 - Carfilzomib, pomalidomide, and dexamethasone

 - Pomalidomide, dexamethasone, and clarithromycin (Biaxin)

 Immunotherapy.
 This therapy, also called biologic therapy, helps to boost a person's immune system to fight cancer.
-It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.
+It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Vaccines are a type of immunotherapy being explored in the treatment of multiple myeloma.
 Learn more about immunotherapy .

 Cytogenetics.
 Cytogenetics (the study of genetic changes in cells) and molecular studies may be performed on the tissue sample removed during the biopsy to show how aggressive the cancer is.